Azure/azure-sdk/docs/golang/design.md

 Requests to the service fall into two basic groups: methods that make a single logical request, and methods that make a deterministic sequence of requests.
 An example of a _single logical request_ is a request that may be retried inside the operation.
 An example of a _deterministic sequence of requests_ is a paged operation.

 The _response envelope_ is a protocol neutral representation of a response.
 The response envelope may combine data from headers, body, and the HTTP response.
 For example, you may expose an `ETag` header as a property on the response envelope. `<Resource>Response` is the ‘response envelope’.
 It contains HTTP headers, the object (a deserialized object created from the response body), and the raw HTTP response.
+Response envelopes MUST be returned by value.

 {% include requirement/MUST id="golang-response-logical-entity" %} return the response envelope for the normal form of a service method.
 The response envelope MUST represent the information needed in the 99%+ case.